 Allotment of Electives: The allotment of Open Electives will be done based on CGPA and the seats available.
 There is no CGPA cut-off while applying for the OEs.

 The option to enter OE preferences is now available on the portal.
-The last date for entering preferences is 7th January 2020.
+The last date for entering preferences is 7th January 2022, open till 5pm.